 Science Fiction Fiction/Adventure

 †Well, hello to you and welcome.
-Iím J. Richard Jacobs, but you can call me "J" and dispense with all the rest of it.
+Iím J. Richard Jacobs, but you can call me "J".
 Iíve been an avid and active amateur astronomer since my "first light" through a telescope in 1947 (is he that old?) and began writing professional level in 1956.
 Technical writing, copy writing and technical illustration were the income generators until 1965, when I†turned my attention to†naval architecture.
-There was a brief (28 year) hiatus in my writing while I spent my time doing the science and engineering involved in†the†largest moving†structures on Earth, although I continued to write papers and articles on applied math, science, engineering, design,†and astronomy.
+There was a brief (28+ year) hiatus in my writing while I spent my time doing the science and engineering involved in†the†largest moving†structures on Earth, although I continued to write papers and articles on applied math, science, engineering, design,†and astronomy.

 These days, now that Iím "retired," I write Science Fiction in both the hard and soft varieties.
-But, honestly, I tend to cross genre a lot because of the way I feel about populating a story with reachable, touchable characters with all their strengths, weaknesses, successes, failures and foibles.
+I tend to cross genre a lot because of the way I feel about populating a story with reachable, touchable characters with all their strengths, weaknesses, successes, failures and foibles.
 I write Fantasy, too, but Iíve never managed to do it successfully in novel lengths--just canít seem to hurdle that short story wall, but I have a lot of fun with the short stories I write.
 Usually in an urban setting.
 Iíve tried my hand at Horror, but, for some reason, Iíve had trouble with that, too.
 Someday, when Iím in a particularly nasty mood, I may be able to do it.
 In the meantime, my horror pieces tend to be very short...and funny.
 Oh, well...I guess Iím stuck with Humorous Horror, again usually in an urban setting.

 The first review of this book is on its way.
 When it arrives it will be included here (good or bad)...

 First review of XENOGENESIS is now in and I am delighted...